5 Dealing with messy data

 5.11.1 From long to wide

-When going from a long format to a wide format, you choose columns to group the observations by (in the gapminder case: country and maybe also continent), columns to take values names from (lifeExp, pop and gdpPercap), and columns to create variable names from (year).
+When going from a long format to a wide format, you choose columns to group the observations by (in the gapminder case: country and maybe also continent), columns to take value names from (lifeExp, pop, and gdpPercap), and columns to create variable names from (year).

 In data.table, the transformation from long to wide is done using the dcast function. dplyr does not contain functions for such transformations, but its sibling, the tidyverse package tidyr, does.